joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 To simplify

-	Gather together things that change for same re
+	Gather together things that change for same reason.
+Separate things that change for diferent reasons.

 ## Why

 - it makes your software easier to implement